atrull/weaponized-trufflehog/README.md

 git secrets is nice but really aimed at git process hooks, which are unenforcable at an org level.

-gitleaks looks nice but may not be as weaponized as desired (public repos of org members).
+gitleaks looks nice but may not be as weaponized as desired (public repos of org members - it only scans orgs own public repos) - but it sure is fast!.